 And for more on American Christmas traditions, here are the 20 Ways Christmas Is Celebrated Differently Across the U.S.

 Keep your tree nourished.

-Trees, lest you forget, are living creatures.
-To keep them looking their best, they need to be fed.
-According Penn State University's Department of Horticulture, this means placing them within a water basin that holds at least one gallon of water.
+Trees are living creatures, and to keep them looking their best, they need to be fed.
+According to Penn State University's Department of Horticulture, this means placing them within a water basin that holds at least one gallon of water.
 As long as you have the tree on display in your home, this basin should be kept full at all times.

 During the first week after installation, trees will absorb more water than you might imagine, so it's crucial to be vigilant about keeping the stand filled.
 With proper care, a fresh cut tree should last between four to six weeks, says Hill.
 Once the needles are dry and brittle, however, it's time to take down that emblem of holiday cheer.
 Failing to do so isn't just a bad look; it could pose a serious fire hazard!

 Fluff the branches.

 Before beginning to hang lights, ornaments, or garlands, it's important to take the time to fluff out each individual branch, making sure any that may have stuck together are separated.
 Doing so may get your hands all sticky with your fir's sap, but it's worth it: Your tree will suddenly seem almost twice as large as it expands to its full potential.

 In addition, don't be afraid to twist and turn the branches in order to make sure there are no empty spaces between them.
 Leaving a large section of emptiness will draw attention away from your decorations.